Elgg/Elgg/docs/guides/search.rst

 Search fields
 -------------

-You can customize search fields for each entity type/subtype, using ``search::fields`` hook:
+You can customize search fields for each entity type/subtype, using ``search:fields`` hook:

 .. code:: php